netmagis/netmagis/server/man/netmagis-restd.md

 -h
   : Prints a brief description of options.

--d
+-d *CRIT*
+  : Activates debug messages depending on specific criteria separated
+    by commas.
+Available criteria are:

-  : Activates debug messages.
-When used, error messages returned by
+	* *error*: error messages returned by the daemon will include a stack trace.
+	* *request*: display requests sent by clients

-    the daemon will include a stack trace. *Do not activate this options* during normal operations.
+    *Do not activate this option* during normal operations.

+    Default: no debug criterion is selected.

 -f *CONF*
   : Specifiy the configuration file (netmagis.conf) path.